genesiscommunitysuccess/docs/docs/05_operations/01_server-setup/03_config-management.md

 using config management systems to enact such an upgrade is likely to be more complicated than allowing a CI/CD system to issue releases.
 Development-phase versioning is less rigorous than when an application approaches readiness.
 Ill-behaved versions are possible.
 Releases may be frequent.
-These conditions are a poor fit for the automation and consistency that is the mainstay of
+These conditions are a poor fit for the automation and consistency that is the mainstay of a config management system.

 ## Suitable elements for CM